hashicorp/terraform-provider-assert/README.md

 * [Contributor Guide](https://hashicorp.github.io/terraform-provider-assert/)

 > [!IMPORTANT]
-> We’re migrating this Terraform provider from the bschaatsbergen namespace to the hashicorp namespace.
+> We’re in the process of migrating this Terraform provider to the hashicorp namespace.

 To use provider functions, declare the provider as a required provider in your Terraform configuration: